 It is estimated that thepollution air kills over 4 million people every year.

-Hyuk Chul Kwon of the Future Science Research Center in Korea, head of research comments: “The link between pollution and diseases such as cancer has been amply demonstrated.
+Hyuk Chul Kwon of the Future Science Research Center in Korea, head of research comments: "The link between pollution and diseases such as cancer has been amply demonstrated.
 However, there is still little research on the effects that exposure to these agents has on human skin and hair in particular.
-Our research shows scientific evidence of the action that particulates have on the follicle cells of the human dermal papilla.
+Our research shows scientific evidence of this. action that the particulates carry out on the cells of the follicle of the human dermal papilla.
 Common air pollutants lead to hair loss".